| CHAPTER D10 THE WICKED SHALL BE TURNED INTO HELL |

 Ps

-55:3,12-15: The “wicked” that David is praying will die and
+55:3,12-15: The “wicked” that

-go to hell are his fellow churchgoers.
-Note: About now a few of our
+David is praying will die and go to hell are his fellow churchgoers.
+Note:

-well-intentioned brethren usually say, “But personally I think these people
+About now a few of our well-intentioned brethren usually say, “But personally I

-were professors, not possessors of the faith; they were not
+not possessors of the faith; they

-repented.”
+truly repented.”
 And they will mention something like He 3:19 and its companion verse Jude 5, and will insist 2 Ti

 3:7 is speaking about the unsaved.
 What they are really trying to defend is